Book Appointment Now

 Medical Tourism for Bermuda Residents: Complete Guide to Affordable Healthcare in Colombia and Panama

 Healthcare costs in Bermuda rank among the highest in the world.
-A routine MRI scan can cost over $2,000.
-Hip replacement surgery often exceeds $28,000.
+A routine MRI scan costs approximately $1,500 under the Bermuda Health Council Standard Health Benefit.
+Major surgeries and dental work carry premium rates.
 Even with insurance, many Bermudians face significant out-of-pocket expenses.

 Medical tourism offers an alternative for Bermudian patients.
 You can travel to Colombia or Panama for procedures at 40% to 70% less than Bermuda prices.
 These savings apply across surgeries, dental work, and diagnostic imaging.

-Over 14 million people worldwide now travel annually for medical care.
+More than 21 million people now travel annually for medical care (Patients Beyond Borders, 2023).
 Bermudians join other Caribbean residents seeking affordable healthcare abroad by traveling to Colombia and Panama.
 They combine treatment with comfortable recovery settings while maintaining financial stability.

 This guide explains how medical tourism works for Bermudian patients.
 You’ll learn about cost comparisons, destination options, and practical planning steps.